-Kids can be pretty dumb, but you can’t phone in a plate of excrement and expect them to smile while they eat it.
+Kids can be pretty dumb, but you can’t serve them a plate of excrement and expect them to smile while they eat it.

 So who is this film for?
 The lazy and the cynical.
 This film capitalizes on people who read the title and think this would be great for their kids, and people like me who read the title and think “oh man, this is going to be so bad.”

 How is this a business model for movies?
 You know you have to pay Eric Roberts in real money, right?
 Licensing the distribution of a large quantity of hastily filmed movies can’t be that lucrative, can it?
 And if it is, I’m free to voice anything you want.
 I’ve been working on a voice for a seal that saves arbor day.
+It’s there Ar-Ar-Arbor Day Seal!
 Give me a call.

 In conclusion, do not show A Talking Cat!?! to children.
 But do show it to everyone else.
 It is an amazing train wreck of a film.